AshuJoe/Aras/ArasFormto_DOC_&_PDF/readme.md

 Offers options to:
-✅ Download the current document as a .doc file.
+✅ Download the current preview window as a .doc file.
-✅ Print or export as PDF using window.print().p
+✅ Print or export preview window as PDF file.

 steps: